Lingoinn welcomes adult learners of all backgrounds and language levels to apply for our programme.

 You can exchange money in most Chinese banks with your passport presented.

-Unfortunately, Facebook, Instagram, YouTube, Google, Twitter, WhatsApp and other social networking and blogging sites cannot be accessed in China.
+Unfortunately, Facebook, Instagram, YouTube, Google, Twitter, WhatsApp and a few other social networking and blogging sites can’t be accessed in China.
 You can gain access to these sites only through the use of a VPN (Virtual Private Network) that allows users to connect to proxy servers outside of China.